-When Firefox starts: You can configure Firefox to do one of the following whenever it starts: 'Show my home page' will automatically load up the website which you have entered in the Home Page box; 'Show a blank page' will simply start Firefox with a blank page; and the 'Show my windows and tabs from last time' option' will use Firefox's Session Restore feature to restore all your open browser windows/tabs to exactly the way they were when you last closed Firefox.
-Select the option you prefer, but obviously the more page(s) Firefox has to load and/or the more content-rich the page(s) are when starting up, the slower startup may be.
+When Firefox starts: You can configure Firefox to do one of the following each time it starts: 'Show my home page' will automatically load up the website which you have entered in the Home Page box; 'Show a blank page' will simply start Firefox with a blank page; and the 'Show my windows and tabs from last time' option' will use Firefox's Session Restore feature to restore all of your open browser windows/tabs to exactly the way they were when you last closed Firefox.
+Select the option you prefer, but the more page(s) Firefox has to load and/or the more content-rich the page(s) are when starting up, the slower Firefox startup will be.

-Home Page: If you've chosen the 'Show my home page' option under the 'When Firefox Starts' setting (see above), you can choose the page which appears whenever you open up Firefox.
-You can either manually enter a web address in the 'Home Page' box; if you want to set the page you are currently viewing as the home page click the 'Use Current Page' button; or you can choose a page from your Bookmarks.
-You can set multiple homepages as well, each opening up in a separate tab when you launch Firefox or click the Home button - either click 'Use Bookmarks' and select a folder, or open the relevant pages as tabs then click the 'Use Current Pages' button.
+Home Page: If you've chosen the 'Show my home page' option under the 'When Firefox Starts' setting above, you can choose the page which appears whenever you open up Firefox.
+You can either manually enter a web address in the 'Home Page' box; set the page you are currently viewing as the home page by clicking the 'Use Current Page' button; or choose a page from your Bookmarks by clicking the 'Use Bookmark' button.
+You can set multiple homepages as well, each opening up in a separate tab when you launch Firefox or click the Home button - to do so, either click 'Use Bookmarks' and select a folder, or open the relevant pages as tabs in Firefox, then click the 'Use Current Pages' button.

 Save Files To: Every time you choose to download a file from the Internet with Firefox, it will be saved to a particular location on your drive.
-You can either select to have Firefox 'Always ask me where to save files' for each file, or as recommended, select a fixed download folder under the 'Save files to' box.
-Note: I don't recommend saving files to the Windows Desktop, as this can increase Memory usage in Windows and increase startup times.
+You can select to either have Firefox prompt you for a save location each time a file is downloaded by ticking the 'Always ask me where to save files' option, or you can select a default download folder by clicking the Browse button next to the 'Save files to' box, and Firefox will then automatically save all downloaded files to that location without prompting you.

 Open new windows in a tab instead: This setting essentially controls whether you use tabbed browsing or not.
 Whenever you click a web link on a page, if this option is unticked, the link will open as a new window in a separate instance of Firefox; if it is ticked, any new pages launched will open as a new tab within an existing instance of Firefox.
 I strongly recommend that this option be ticked to take advantage of tabbed browsing in Firefox, and prevent lots of instances of Firefox running.
 See also the browser.link.open_newwindow preference in the Advanced Tweaking section for more ways to alter this setting.

-Warn me when closing multiple tabs: If ticked, this option raises a warning when you try to close a Firefox window containing multiple open tabs.
-If you're the forgetful type, or if you're used to seeing each page open in a separate window, you might want to tick this so you don't close down Firefox when you simply intended to close a single tab.
-Otherwise for those familiar with Firefox I suggest unticking it for quicker closing of Firefox windows.
+Warn me when closing multiple tabs: If ticked, this option raises a warning whenever you try to close a Firefox window containing multiple open tabs.
+If you're the forgetful type, or if you're used to seeing each page open in a separate window, you might want to tick this so that you don't accidentally close down Firefox when you simply intended to close a single tab.
+Otherwise for those familiar with tabbed browsing, I suggest unticking this option for quicker closing of Firefox windows.

 Warn me when opening multiple tabs might slow down Firefox: If ticked, Firefox will warn you if you are likely to cause slowdowns or problems in Firefox by launching too many tabs at once.
 For the most part this depends on how much memory your system has available.
 I suggest ticking it to begin with, as you shouldn't be warned unless you're truly getting to the point where there are too many tabs opening up and Firefox is using too much memory to remain responsive.
 If you reach such a point, the best option is to close Firefox altogether and re-open it with fewer tabs open at any one time.

 When I open a link in a new tab, switch to it immediately: This option determines whether pages launched in a new tab are shown in the foreground or the background.
-When you open a new tab from a link on the current page, if this option is unticked any new tabs opened will be in the background, not affecting the tab you're currently viewing.
+When you open a new tab from a link on the current page (e.g. middle-clicking on a hyperlink), if this option is unticked any new tabs opened will be in the background.
 If ticked, your view will automatically switch to the most recently opened tab, effectively forcing all other tabs to the background.

-Show tab previews in the Windows taskbar: New to Firefox 4.0, if ticked this option allows Firefox to display separate thumbnail previews for every open tab in the Windows Taskbar on Windows Vista/7 systems.
-If unticked, only the foremost tab will be shown in the thumbnail preview when your mouse hovers over the Firefox icon in the Windows Taskbar.
+Show tab previews in the Windows taskbar: If ticked, this option allows Firefox to display separate thumbnail previews for every open tab in the Windows Taskbar on Windows Vista/7/8 systems.
+If unticked, only the foremost tab will be shown in the thumbnail preview which appears when your mouse hovers over the Firefox icon in the Windows Taskbar.

 If you want to change the text rendering method in Firefox - as some people may not like the default text rendering method employed - then see the 'Use hardware acceleration when available' option under the Advanced section of the next page.

 Languages: Some web pages offer different language versions which display by default when you view them.
 Add/Select which language you want pages to display with by default if they offer such an option.
-Remember that if you want a different language version of Firefox itself, for correct spell checking for example, you need to download and install the appropriate language version of Firefox to begin with - See The Basics section of this guide.
-You can also download different dictionary and language packs - see the Add-ons section for details.
+Remember that if you want a different language version of Firefox itself, for correct spell checking for example, you need to download and install the appropriate language version of Firefox to begin with - see The Basics section on the previous page of this guide.
+You can also download different dictionary and language packs - see the Add-ons section of the guide for details.

-I recommend that where possible you change the behavior for archival file formats such as .zip or .rar, and online document formats such as .pdf and .docx to 'Save File' as the default, as otherwise Firefox may try to automatically open these file types.
+I recommend that where possible you change the behavior for archival file formats such as .zip or .rar, and online document formats such as .pdf and .docx to 'Save File' as the default, as otherwise Firefox will try to automatically open these file types, which can cause problems.
 Adobe PDF documents for example can take quite a while to load up if Firefox attempts to open them within the browser instead of downloading them.
-Also, make sure to set your default Save directory - found under the General tab of the Options window - to somewhere other than the Windows Desktop for memory usage reasons.
-Note that the handling of email links can be set by altering the mailto protocol here.
+Furthermore, if a file is opened by Firefox but not manually saved by the user, it will be lost when the browser is closed.

 The next page continues the Firefox setting descriptions.